ryantd42/NY-Legislative-Git/2023/A6426B-2023/bill.md

   ___________

- Introduced  by M. of A. RA -- read once and referred to the Committee on Real Property Taxation
+ Introduced  by M. of A. RA -- read once and referred to the Committee on Real Property Taxation -- committee discharged, bill amended,  ordered reprinted as amended and recommitted to said committee

- AN ACT in relation to authorizing the town of North Hempstead, county of Nassau assessor to accept an  application  for  a  real  property  tax exemption from New York Jesus Baptist Church
+ AN  ACT  in  relation  to  authorizing  the county of Nassau assessor to accept an application for a real property tax exemption from New  York Jesus Baptist Church

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Notwithstanding any other provision of law to the contrary, the assessor of the town of North Hempstead, county of Nassau is  hereby authorized  to  accept from New York Jesus Baptist Church an application for exemption from real property taxes pursuant to section 420-a and 462 of the real property tax law with respect to  the  2022-2023  assessment roll  for  all of the 2022-2023 school taxes and all of the 2023 general taxes for the parcel owned by such organization located  at  167  Willis Avenue,  village  of Mineola, town of North Hempstead, county of Nassau, otherwise known as Nassau county tax map  section  09,  block  411,  lot 06640.
+Notwithstanding any other provision of law to the contrary, the assessor of the county of Nassau is hereby authorized to accept from New York Jesus Baptist Church an application  for  exemption  from  real property  taxes  pursuant  to section 420-a and 462 of the real property tax law with respect to the 2022-2023 assessment roll  for  all  of  the 2022-2023  school taxes and all of the 2023 general taxes for the parcel owned by such organization located at  167  Willis  Avenue,  village  of Mineola,  town  of North Hempstead, county of Nassau, otherwise known as Nassau county tax map section 09, block 411, lot 06640.
 If accepted, the application shall be reviewed as if it had been received  on  or  before the taxable status date established for such assessment roll.
-  If  satisfied  that  such  organization would otherwise be entitled to such exemption  if  such  organization  had  filed  an  application  for exemption  by  the  appropriate taxable status date, the assessor of the town of North Hempstead, upon  approval  by  the  North  Hempstead  town board,  may  make  appropriate  correction  to the subject roll.
+  If  satisfied  that  such  organization would otherwise be entitled to such exemption  if  such  organization  had  filed  an  application  for exemption  by  the  appropriate  taxable status date, the assessor, upon approval  by  the  Nassau  county  legislature,  may  make  appropriate correction  to  the  subject roll.
 If such exemption is granted and such organization, therefore, shall have paid any tax  with  respect  to  the subject  roll,  the  applicable governing body or tax department may, in its sole discretion, provide for the refund  of  those  taxes  paid  and cancel  those  taxes,  fines,  penalties,  liens  or  interest remaining unpaid.
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10661-01-3
+  LBD10661-03-3